nobu-h-o/Java-CP/documents/Strings.md

 You can delete parts of the sb using the delete method.
 After the delete method above, sb would become "Hello".
 You can also delete a specific character with deleteCharAt.
 After the deleteCharAt method above, sb is "Hell".

-StringBuiders can also use most of the methods that the Strings can use.
+StringBuilders can also use most of the methods that the Strings can use.
 Therefore, it can still use sb.length() or sb.charAt(i).
 You can also convert StringBuilders back to Strings.
 ```Java